 As exemplified by the charts above, this jigsaw-like assortment of data points gathered from various departments at your firm can be conjugated to form coherent, direct, and deliverable information that drives value.
 DealCloud currently has over 650 clients who are actively enacting these ideas, creating new opportunities, and new possibilities for their firms and their futures.
-And the collective knowledge base we have from working with these firms continues to drive our business forward.
+And the collective knowledge base we have from working with these firms improves our business intelligence software and continues to drive our business forward.

 Implementation and Execution